codersclub/emlog.ml/docs/tp2Pro.md

 ## Migration steps:

-- Old site: aa.com Program: typecho
+- Old site: aa.com Program: Typecho
-- New site: bb.com Program: emlog
+- New site: bb.com Program: Emlog
 - Note: All articles that have been reviewed are migrated